Last updated: 07-21-2020

 Fig. 10 – Two sets of the Five Camps Celestial Generals can be seen.
 Their colors of black, blue/green, red, white, and gold help distinguish each one (larger version).
 Fig. 11 – The statue of Guanyin sitting in front of and almost at the same level of the Buddha (larger version).
 The goddess Mazu sits in front of Guanyin.
 From the second floor Three Jewels Hall.

 3. Worshiping the Great Sage and requesting blessings

 For those seeking an immediate response, the temple employs a pair of crescent moon-shaped wooden blocks known as “bamboo cups” (jiaobei, 筊杯) (fig. 8) for divination purposes.
-The procedure starts the same with the greeting and personal information, but the cups are grasped between the hands during the prayer and then dropped to the ground after a 10 minute waiting period.
+The procedure starts the same with the greeting and personal information, but the cups are grasped between the hands during the prayer and then dropped to the ground after a few minutes.
 Like rolling spiritual dice, the faithful take note of the orientation in which the blocks fall.
 One side of the blocks is flat, while the other is curved.
-If one cup falls with the flat side upwards (open) and the other flat side down (closed), this means “yes” (Shengjiao, 聖筊).
-If both fall upwards, this means the Great Sage is happy or “laughing” at the request (Xiaojiao, 笑筊).
-If both fall facedown, the Great Sage is “angry” and unwilling to fulfill the request (Nujiao, 怒筊) (fig. 14).
-The cups are thrown three times and the best two of three results are accepted as the answer.
+If one cup falls with the flat side upwards (open) and the other flat side down (closed), this means “yes” (shengjiao, 聖筊).
+If both fall upwards, this means the Great Sage is happy or “laughing” at the request (xiaojiao, 笑筊).
+If both fall facedown, the Great Sage is “angry” and unwilling to fulfill the request (nujiao, 怒筊) (fig. 14).
+The cups are thrown three times, and the best two of three results are accepted as the answer.

 Fig. 12 – The offering table and altar (larger version).
 Fig. 13 – A young couple praying to the Great Sage (larger version).
 Fig. 14 – The Bamboo cups, both sitting in the “angry” response (cup down) (larger version).